janaiscoding/JanaIsCoding/README.md

 I'm ***extremely*** passionate about problem solving in general!

 My career mission is to become an **amazing** Full Stack Web Developer!
-I am currently looking for an entry-level or full-stack web developer position.
+I am currently looking for an entry-level front-end or full-stack web developer position.

 I am motivated to be a valuable team member that can **learn and adapt fast!**